-If a student does not have a device on a given day, a loaner device can be checked out from the Brother James Kane, C.D.C., Library Media Center by trading in their cellular device.
-If a student will not have a device for a prolonged period (i.e. more than 3 consecutive classes), the family must discuss the matter with Vice President for Academics in order to arrange for a device to be available as a tool for learning.
+If a student does not have a device on a given day, a loaner device can be checked out from the Brother James Kane, C.S.C., Library Media Center by trading in their cellular device.
+If a student will not have a device for a prolonged period (i.e. more than 3 consecutive classes), the family must discuss the matter with school leadership in order to arrange for a device to be available as a tool for learning.

 If my student’s laptop is stolen or damaged, what recourse can I take?

 Holy Cross is not responsible for any damage or theft of student owned equipment.
 Parents may choose to install tracking software like Absolute Software or LoJack, which can help locate the equipment if it is stolen.
 The school recommends keeping track of the device’s serial number, model and type, as this will be helpful information if a device has been stolen/misplaced.
-Theft or vandalism of any kind should be reported immediately to the Vice President for Student Affairs so he/she can take the appropriate steps.
+Theft or vandalism of any kind should be reported immediately to the Dean of Students so he/she can take the appropriate steps.

 What are the campus/classroom rules for using student owned devices including personal use of phones?